2025 Otway and Polda Basins acreage releases

 The compulsory relinquishment for an exploration licence is either 331/3% or 50% (as determined by the Minister) of the original licence area and occurs upon renewal of the 5 year term of the licence.
 An exploration licence granted as a Petroleum Exploration Licence under the repealed Petroleum Act 1940 or an application for an Exploration Licence before 1 March 1999 will upon renewal be subject to a compulsory relinquishment of a minimum 25% of the original licence area.

-Provides details of Holders of Petroleum and Geothermal licences in South Australia
+Holders of Petroleum and Geothermal licences in South Australia (PDF)

-Further information on acreage releases and the bid assessment process is available here: Selecting the winning bid.
-You can also view previous acreage releases.
+More information on acreage releases and the bid assessment process

 For more information, contact: